PNG: Ancillary chunks

-The lowercase first letter in these chunks indicates that they are not needed for the PNG specification.
-The lowercase last letter in some chunks indicates that they are safe to copy, even if the application concerned does not understand them.

 Pixel format

 Pixels in PNG images are numbers that may be either indices of sample data in the palette or the sample data itself.
 The palette is a separate table contained in the PLTE chunk.
 Sample data for a single pixel consists of a tuple of between one and four numbers.
 Whether the pixel data represents palette indices or explicit sample values, the numbers are referred to as channels and every number in the image is encoded with an identical format.

 The permitted formats encode each number as an unsigned integer value using a fixed number of bits, referred to in the PNG specification as the bit depth.
 Notice that this is not the same as color depth, which is commonly used to refer to the total number of bits in each pixel, not each channel.
 The permitted bit depths are summarized in the table along with the total number of bits used for each pixel.

 The number of channels depends on whether the image is grayscale or color and whether it has an alpha channel.
 PNG allows the following combinations of channels, called the color type.

 The color type is specified as an 8-bit value however only the low three bits are used and, even then, only the five combinations listed above are permitted.
 So long as the color type is valid it can be considered as a bit field as summarized in the adjacent table: